wpmudev/events-and-bookings/readme.txt

 * Please note we will be automatically changing WPMU DEV Google Maps Plugin Settings if installed *

 == ChangeLog ==

+= 1.0.2 =

+* Allow "No Start Time" and "No End Time" in front end event editor

 = 1.0.1 =